-“How do ya like them apples?” almost didn’t make the final cut of Good Will Hunting.
-Director Gus Van Sant left it out and when Matt Damon and Ben Affleck noticed the omission, Affleck was quick to plead, “Gus, at least let an audience see it.
-I think it will play.”
-And so he did and it did.
+Interestingly, the now-famous line "How do ya like them apples?" almost didn't make the final cut of the film.
+Director Gus Van Sant left it out and when Affleck and Damon noticed the omission, they pleaded with the director, "Gus, at least let an audience see it.
+I think it will play."
+And so it did.

 Still, it wasn't until Williams signed on that the film really took off.